pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

 slideshow:
   slide_type: ''
 ---
-# LBYL approach - manually check that the user provides a int
+# LBYL approach - manually check that the user provides an int

 def convert_to_int(value):
     if isinstance(value, int):
         return int(value)